 The majority of real estate investors do not need an LLC for every rental property.
 Yes, that sounds simple on the face of it, but it can certainly get tricky in practice.

-A lot of workshop gurus and ‘coaches’ working out of cubicles in Nevada (supposedly under the guidance of an attorney) will recommend an LLC for EVERY rental.
-It’s expensive, cumbersome and provides nominal benefit to many clients that just don’t have a lot of equity in their rentals….yet!!
+Regrettably, many workshop gurus and ‘coaches’ however, (working out of cubicles in Nevada supposedly under the guidance of an attorney) will recommend an LLC for EVERY rental.
+It’s expensive, cumbersome, and provides a nominal benefit when there isn’t equity in their rentals….yet!!

-No. You can put as many properties as you want into an LLC…but then we have gone to the other extreme.
-I don’t want to see my clients with 10 or more properties sitting in an LLC and effectively ‘putting all of their eggs in one basket’.
+No. You can put as many properties as you want into an LLC.
+However, when you put all of your rentals in one LLC, you’ve swung the pendulum to the other extreme.
+I never want to see my clients with multiple properties that have equity and need protection in the same LLC.
+This is effectively ‘putting all of their eggs in one basket’.

-But no matter what you do…DO NOT rely on some ‘coach’, online service, or real estate sales company for your legal advice on this topic!
+DO NOT rely on some ‘coach’, online service, or real estate sales company for your legal advice on this topic!
 Oh….but that’s right, if you get into a lawsuit I’m sure they carry malpractice insurance and will stand behind their advice if there is a problem – NOT!! 🙂